ryain11/cs2-linux-bhop/README.md

 ## Contributing

-This project was made for fun and I don't think of maintaining it anymore.
-I will only make commits if the offsets shift and the program does not work.
-If you are interested in improving it, fork the project.
+I am currently looking for a way to use the protobuf structures to minimize the jumps missed.
+If you have a way to do it, or want to improve something else, pull requests are welcome.